silentorb/marloth-story/books/fairytale/part4.md

 "Actually, I'd love to have a few Jillybons." said Adelle.

-James suddenly spoke up.
+James suddenly spoke.
 "Are you joking?
 Jillybons are parasites!
 They'll suck the life out of you and drive you insane!"

 Adelle looked at him in shock.
 "Nonsense!
 All the other children eat